OkayHughes/open-lab-notebook/src/posts/MPAS/MPAS_input_grid.md

 `config_nvertlevels` is slightly confusing, as for a CAM configuration that's listed has having 30 levels, `config_nvertlevels` should be set to 32.

 Specifying topography requires modifying source code.
 If the root of your MPAS installation is `${MPAS_SRC}`, then the file `src/core_init_atm/mpas_init_atm_cases.F`.
-I typically modify the DCMIP2008 mountain wave test case, which has multiple topographic smoothing profiles.
+I typically modify the DCMIP2008 mountain wave test case, which has multiple hybrid transition profiles.
 I typically modify this test case, which is `config_init_case = 6`, and the subroutine `init_atm_case_mtn_wave` within `mpas_init_atm_cases.F`.

 * The nature of the hybrid coordinates is set between lines 2139-2164.
 Setting `ah(k) = 0` defines pure terrain-following coordinates.